 Flyvines Bracelet ($12)

-Made from upcycled fly lines, this bangle adjusts to fit any wrist size.
+Made from recycled fly lines, this bangle adjusts to fit any wrist size.

 Costa scaled down its full-coverage frames for smaller faces.
 Glare defeating Silver Mirror glass lenses help reveal camouflaged fish.